sirsleon/Yeojare/README.md

 A modular telegram Python bot running on python3 with an sqlalchemy database.
 It is based off multiple Telegram bots.

 Originally a simple group management bot with multiple admin features, it has evolved, becoming extremely modular and simple to use.
+Features can be added.

-Can be found on telegram as [Elaina](https://t.me/elainabot).
+Can be found on Telegram as [Elaina](https://t.me/elainabot).

 You can also tap the Deploy To Heroku button below to deploy straight to Heroku!